Twisol/mud-proxy-protocol/proxy-auth.md

 ## FAQ

+### Why a new protocol, why not make it a command in an existing protocol?

+The primary reason is because existing protocols are intended to be client <-> server.
+By rolling this into an existing protocol, the server and proxy must both support the full spec of the existing protocol, and the proxy must tell the server that it supports this protocol, which could in turn lead to the server making assumptions about capabilities.

+For example, let's say it was supported as a GMCP package.
+The server must have support for the GMCP spec, to start with and so must the proxy.
+The proxy must then attempt to negotiate support for GMCP with the server to send the client information.
+The proxy then must inspect every incoming message from the server to see if it's a GMCP message and if it's a GMCP message that it needs to act on.
+It also needs to ensure that if the client does (or does not) support GMCP that it properly forwards or blocks those messages.

+### Wouldn't it be simpler to embed the signature into the data object?

+The problem with embedding the signature into the data object (ie, as a key in the json object instead of preceding it) is that both parties need to generate the signature using the exact same string.
+If we took this approach, then this is what would need to happen:

+* Sender builds the object containing the properties it needs to send, then serializes this object according to a very strict set of rules.
+* Sender generates the signature using the serialized string.
+* Sender inserts the signature into the original object, then reserializes it and creates the full message.
+* Sender sends the full message to the receiver.

+* Receiver parses the message and extracts the data.
+* Receiver deserializes the data, extracts the public key, timestamp, and signature.
+* Receiver looks up the secret key, and reserializes the data object (without the signature) using the exact same set of strict rules as the sender.
+* Receiver generates the signature using the reserialized string.
+* Receiver compares the two signatures.

+The biggest issue here is that you have to have a very clearly defined set of rules as to how you are supposed to format the serialized string, since both parties need to use *exactly* the same string and secret key to generate the same signature.

+Instead of relying on these rules that complicate things, we move the signature out of the serialized string.
+This allows both parties to use the exact same serialized string without any additional parsing/restructuring overhead.

 ### What happens if someone else poses as an existing MUD server, and a proxy with support for that server connects to it?

 In this scenario (user A intercepts requests for the hostname/ip that MUD